 When the Via Appia was built between Rome and Capua in 312 B. C., it ran right up the steep slope of this mountain.
-Visitors to Terracina complained about the traffic on the road, no doubt caused by the difficulty of ascending the mountain.
-By 184 B. C., the ancient Romans were attempting to reroute the Via Appia around the base of the mountain, but it was not until perhaps the early second century A. D. that they succeeded in creating a true bypass next to the sea.
-Today's modern state highway,...
-S. S. 7, follows that seaside route.
+Visitors to Terracina complained about the traffic on the road.
+By 184 B. C., the ancient Romans were attempting to reroute the Via Appia around the base of the mountain, but it was not until the early second century A. D. that they succeeded in creating a true bypass next to the sea.
+Today's modern highway, S. S. 7, follows that seaside route.

 When the Romans built the Temple of Jupiter Anxur, they included a boundary wall and towers that could serve as military fortifications.
-As the temple stood above the main road between Rome and Capua, guarding access to this road, the Via Appia, was good military strategy.
+As the temple stood above the Via Appia, the main road between Rome and Capua, this was good military strategy.

 Terracina and San Felice Circeo From the Temple of Jupiter Anxur

 Many people hike or drive to the Temple of Jupiter Anxur for the beautiful views of the Gulf of Gaeta and San Felice Circeo.
-Looking straight down from the Temple, you will see the city of Terracina, its harbor and its main square.
-To the north, you will see the promontory at San Felice Circeo (the promontory in the center of this photograph), supposedly the place where the legendary Greek hero Odysseus met Circe, the enchantress who had turned his ship's crew into pigs.
-According to Homer, the god Hermes told Odysseus how to prevent Circe's spells from affecting him; the crafty adventurer was able to rescue his men by following Hermes' advice.
+Looking straight down from the Temple, you will see Terracina's harbor and main square.
+To the north, you will see the promontory at San Felice Circeo (the distant point in the center of this photograph), supposedly the place where the legendary Greek hero Odysseus met Circe the enchantress, who had turned his ship's crew into pigs.

-You can walk up to the temple from Terracina, although you will be walking up a very steep road.
+You can walk up to the temple from Terracina, although the road is very steep.
 Simply follow the signs to Tempio di Giove Anxur and head uphill.

 You can also get to the temple complex by car by following the same signs.
-From the Piazza del Municipio, exit onto Via Santissima Annunziata, take the left fork onto Via...
-San Francesco Vecchio, make a sharp left onto Via San Francesco Nuovo (watch for oncoming cars!), bear right on Via Anxur, merge onto Strada Panoramica and keep right at the fork, staying on Strada Panoramica until you reach the temple.
-Parking is available at the top of the hill, just outside the entrance to the temple complex.
+From the Piazza del Municipio, exit onto Via Santissima Annunziata, take the left fork onto Via San Francesco Vecchio, make a sharp left onto Via San Francesco Nuovo (watch for oncoming cars!), bear right on Via Anxur, merge onto Strada Panoramica and keep right at the fork, staying on Strada Panoramica until you reach the temple.
+Parking is available at the top of the hill near the entrance to the temple complex.

 View of Wall and Pathway at the Temple of Jupiter Anxur

-After you buy your entrance ticket, a pathway takes you up toward the temple complex at the top of the hill.
+After you buy your entrance ticket, take the path toward the temple complex at the top of the hill.
 If you continue straight ahead, you will find a small bar (with restroom), where you can purchase snacks, coffee and other beverages.
 If you follow the marked itinerary, you will turn to the right and move toward the main temple complex.
-There are a few signs (some in good condition, others not) that provide information in Italian about the temple complex.
-The pathways are either gravel or dirt, well-maintained, and in some places there are steps made of wood or stone.
+There are a few signs (some in good condition, others not) that provide information in Italian about the temple.
+The pathways are either gravel or dirt, and in some places there are steps made of wood or stone.

-You can climb up to the viewing platform and explore the corridors under the temple's main floor.
-There are many places on and next to the main temple building where you can see up and down the Gulf of Gaeta.
+Climb up to the viewing platform and explore the corridors under the temple's main floor.
+There are many places on and next to the main temple building with great views of the Gulf of Gaeta.

 Arched Doorways in the Temple of Jupiter Anxur